Xilinx-CNS/cns-dpdk-next-sfc/doc/guides/prog_guide/rte_flow.rst

 not necessarily intended for it (e.g. coming from or addressed to different physical ports, VFs or applications) at the device level.

-It complements the behavior of some pattern items such as `Item: PHY_PORT`_ and is meaningless without them.

-When transferring flow rules, **ingress** and **egress** attributes (`Attribute: Traffic direction`_) keep their original meaning, as if processing traffic emitted or received by the application.
+In **transfer** flows, the use of **ingress** and **egress** attributes (`Attribute: Traffic direction`_) in the sense of implicitly matching packets going to or going from the ethdev used to create flow rules is DEPRECATED as these attributes are ambiguous.
+The standpoint is shifted to the e-switch, and, over there, terms **ingress** / **egress** are not relevant since there're many different ports served by the e-switch.
+If the application needs to match traffic origination from some precise locations, it should use `Item: ETHDEV`_ and `Item: ESWITCH_PORT`_.

 Pattern item
 ~~~~~~~~~~~~